Cathedral Basilica of the Assumption (Covington, Kentucky): Schwab pipe organ

-The west gallery, below the rose window, is occupied by the two-manual organ originally built for St. Joseph Roman Catholic Church in Covington, Kentucky, in 1858 by Mathais Schwab of Cincinnati, Ohio.
-When the St. Joseph building was razed in 1970, the Schwab organ was moved to St Mary's.
-The Schwab organ was altered to fit the new location, but retains most of its original components, including its mechanical key and stop actions, ivory keyboards and faux-grained casework.
-It contains 21 ranks.
-In 2002, the cathedral purchased a one-manual, 20-rank portable organ for use in various parts of the sanctuary.
+The west transept gallery holds the two-manual Schwab organ.
+It was originally built for St. Joseph Church in Covington in 1858 by Mathias Schwab of Cincinnati, Ohio.
+When St. Joseph was razed in 1970, the diocese moved the Schwab organ to St Mary's.
+It was altered to fit the new gallery, but it retained the original mechanical key and stop actions, ivory keyboards and faux-grained casework.
+The Schwab pipe organ contains 21 ranks.